applqpak/ClientBan/README.md

-# UUIDBan
+# ClientBan
-Ban A Players UUID.
+Ban A Players ClientID.